Craig Counsell: Chicago Cubs

 On November 6, 2023, Counsell was hired as the manager of the Chicago Cubs on a five-year contract worth over $40 million, making him the highest-paid manager in Major League Baseball history, both in annual average value and total value.
 The move was described as a surprise by observers, who had expected Counsell to sign with the New York Mets or Cleveland Guardians if he did not remain with the Brewers.

 As a result of Counsell's unexpected move to the Cubs, the sign for Craig Counsell Park, located in his hometown of Whitefish Bay, was vandalized.
 The Whitefish Bay little league primarily plays in this park.

 He was also greeted with a swarm of booing from fans upon his return to American Family Field in May 2024.

 The Cubs finished the 2024 season with an 83–79 record, tied with their record from the year prior and ultimately missing the playoffs.

+The Cubs finished the 2025 season with a 92–70 record, finishing second in the Central division.
+They lost to the Brewers in the NLDS.

+Counsell earned his 900th career win as a manager on April 29, 2026, with a Cubs victory over the San Diego Padres.